 CircleCI Followup: Deploying Via rsync

-This tutorial was updated on April 3, 2018.
-In last week’s article, we showed you how to automate the deployment of a Hugo site using CircleCI.
+In our article, we showed you how to automate the deployment of a Hugo site using CircleCI.
 The example we provided used the awscli utility to deploy the results of your build process to an AWS S3 bucket.
 In this follow-up, we will show you how to use the rsync utility to deploy your site to any rsync-enabled server.

 Automate Your Static Site Deployment with CircleCI